MGA B2C Type 2 Licence Guide 2026 for Sportsbooks

 What is the annual licence fee for a B2C licence?

-The fixed annual licence fee for B2C gaming service licences is €25,000, payable upfront in advance, and the initial annual fee must be paid prior to licence issuance.
+Operators pay a fixed annual licence fee of €25,000 for B2C gaming service licences, payable upfront, and must pay the initial annual fee before licence issuance.

 What is the compliance contribution and how is it calculated?